ome/ansible-training/_episodes/04-ome-public-example.md

 {: .output}

 ## Rerun the playbook:
-A well written Ansible playbook is *idempotent*, this means you can run it multiple times and it will only make changes to the server if necessary:
+A well-written Ansible playbook is *idempotent*, this means you can run it multiple times and it will only make changes to the server if necessary:
 ~~~
 $ ansible-playbook -i inventory.yml playbook.yml
 ~~~